osswaldo/OctCarb/Octave/oct-files/README.md

 The files can be either downloaded from this page or compiled by yourself using the follwing instructions.
 Please note that the files already compiled here may not always be up-to-date and will not work on all systems.

+## Example files
+The provided example oct files are compiled with Octave 5.2.0 (Windows versions also 6.3.0).
+They may also work with other Octave/operating system versions, but this has not been tested.

 ## Numerical recipes
 iObs uses parts of the Numerical Recipes (written in C), available under a commercial license.
 The machine-readable code of CarbX must therefore not be distributed.
 However, some public domain Numerical Recipes code is included in source code archive.